 Direct sunlight does not help either since it will ruin the flavor as well, and also heat the sauce.

-A fridge would be better suited to storing soy sauce, as well as other Asian condiments like fish sauce, Tamari sauce, sesame oil and others.
+The best way to make soy sauce last longer is to keep it in the fridge.
+The fridge is the best for storing soy sauce, as well as other Asian condiments like fish sauce, Tamari sauce, sesame oil, and others.

 A fridge is cold, dark, and definitely dry so your soy sauce is going to last past that ‘best by’ date splendidly.

 Keeping your soy sauce in a cool, dry place for it to really last long.
 A cold pantry is also good, as long as it can stay consistently dry.
 A humid room may promote fungal growth and you won’t want spores getting in the sauce or on the bottle.

 Always screw the cap on tight

 Another important point is to make sure the bottle or container is always, always well closed.
 If it’s not, you run the risk of losing a whole lot of flavor, and possibly getting the sauce contaminated.

 In the case of dull soy sauce you may need to use more than usual since there’s less flavor.
 But the salt is still there, so keep an eye on that sodium intake !

 That’s pretty much it for soy sauce and how long it lasts.
 If you store it properly, in a cool dry place you can get several years out of it, possibly indefinitely.